Originally published: July, 2021

 Trauma Centre serving eastern Ontario

 With the uncertainty over the extent of damage to Ian’s arm, he would need the most advanced treatment options available.
-Our hospital has the only Level 1 Trauma Centre in eastern Ontario — this is where the most critically injured patients from across the region, including Québec in some cases, come to for lifesaving care, often bypassing smaller community hospitals.
+Our hospital has the only Level 1 Trauma Centre in eastern Ontario for adults — this is where the most critically injured patients from across the region, including Québec in some cases, come to for lifesaving care, often bypassing smaller community hospitals.

 “I had just walked into the resuscitation bay when we received the call that an ORNGE air ambulance was on the way, and there was the risk of the life-threatening arterial bleed.”– Dr. Edmund Kwok